Policy of counteracting mobbing, discrimination and violence

 • description of the facts of the case;

-indication of which exact actions or behavior of the student or other university employee are (in the opinion of the employee submitting the complaint) a manifestation of discrimination or violence;
+• indication of exactly which actions or behaviors of another student or university employee are (in the opinion of the employee submitting the complaint) a manifestation of discrimination or violence;

 • signature of the employee submitting the complaint.